 Cristian Rivera’s journey and determination inspired his father, John “Gungie” Rivera, to start the Cristian Rivera Foundation, a New York City-based 501(c)(3) not-for-profit organization, that is committed to finding a cure for Diffuse Intrinsic Pontine Glioma (DIPG) through education, program funding and family support.
 Our foundation strives to increase public awareness of DIPG, as well as raise funds that will provide financial support to families and medical facilities that conduct innovative research and clinical trials.
 Through its many efforts, the Cristian Rivera Foundation has helped build the foundation that supports the groundbreaking research that will one-day cure DIPG.
-The Cristian Rivera Foundation funds the work of Dr. Mark Souweidane, Director of Pediatric Neurosurgery of Weill Cornell Medical Center – Memorial Sloane (Kettering) Cancer Center and Dr. Oren Becher of Ann & Robert H. Lurie Children’s Hospital and the Lurie Cancer Center at Northwestern.
+The Cristian Rivera Foundation funds the work of Dr. Mark Souweidane, Director of Pediatric Neurosurgery of Weill Cornell Medical Center – Memorial Sloane (Kettering) Cancer Center and Dr. Oren Becher of Ann & Robert H. Lurie Children’s Hospital and the Lurie Cancer Center at Northwestern as well as support to families affected by DIPG.

 Complementing Dr. Souweidane’s amazing work is the enlightening research being performed at the Ann & Robert H. Lurie Children’s Hospital and the Lurie Cancer Center at Northwestern University lab of Dr. Oren Becher.
 The Cristian Rivera Foundation is proud to support Dr. Becher, helping him and his team to develop genetic models of DIPG to better understand the function of genetic alterations in DIPG formation, specifically the genetic alterations that are most important to inhibit therapeutically.